wp-plugins/connections-business-directory-education-levels/README.txt

 [Screenshots can be found here.](http://connections-pro.com/add-on/education-level/)

 == Changelog ==

+= 1.0.3 05/05/2015 =
+* BUG: Correct filter path for the languages filter.
+* I18N: Add the POT file.
+* TWEAK: Readme.txt installation tweaks.
+* TWEAK: Add Languages to readme.
+* OTHER: Bump tested to 4.2.

 = 1.0.2 08/19/2014 =
 * BUG: Do not display "Choose..." in the entry content when no level was chosen for the entry.